Graduate jobs in logistics and supply chain

 - Adaptability: in logistics and supply chain, you are likely to work shifts and, for graduate schemes, may need to relocate

 This could set you on the path to becoming a warehouse or distribution manager or supply chain analyst, for example.

-In transport planning, graduates can work as transport planners for:
+Graduate transport planners can work for:

 For an official graduate scheme, the selection process after your initial application is likely to involve an assessment day with other candidates.
 Make sure you show enthusiasm for the job and the employer to stand out.

 There are more tips on logistics and supply chain assessment days here.